kinode-dao/kinode-book/src/intro.md

 * To learn about high-level concepts, keep reading these documents in-order.
 * To learn about how the system functions, start reading about [System Components](./processes.md).

-Nectar OS is a decentralized operating system, peer-to-peer app framework, and node network designed to simplify the development and deployment of decentralized applications.
+NectarOS is a decentralized operating system, peer-to-peer app framework, and node network designed to simplify the development and deployment of decentralized applications.
 It is also a *sovereign cloud computer*, in that Nectar can be deployed anywhere and act as a server controlled by anyone.
 Ultimately, Nectar facilitates the writing and distribution of software that runs on privately-held, personal server nodes or node clusters.